Emergency Fund Calculator: Find Out Your Ideal Safety Net

 If you are conservative and want to be super safe, keep as much money in your emergency fund that makes you feel safe.

 Ideal Size of an Emergency Fund

-To provide a rough idea of what you'd need in an emergency fund, we used data provided by the Bureau of Labor Statistics.
+To provide a rough idea of what you'd need in an emergency fund, we used the Bureau of Labor Statistics data.

 Based on these numbers, these are examples of emergency funds that the average American should have: